 - There is no need to worry about drivers, operating systems, and other settings, as these virtual desktops are configured to support these operations.

 - Users can add mods and customizations based on their requirements without worrying about compatibility issues.

 Apps4Rent is a pioneer in offering GPU-enabled virtual desktops customized for live streaming with encoders such as OBS.
 These virtual desktops use Microsoft and Citrix technologies in servers in our top-tier SSAE 16 level datacenters and Azure.

-As a Tier 1 Microsoft CSP, Apps4Rent can also offer Office 365 Education licenses with Minecraft: Education Edition to educational institutions along with virtual desktops for empowering the next generation.
+As a Microsoft Solutions Partner, Apps4Rent can also offer Office 365 Education licenses with Minecraft: Education Edition to educational institutions along with virtual desktops for empowering the next generation.
 Call, email, or chat with our virtualization consultants for assistance.